quelpa/quelpa/README.md

 **Note**: For Windows, see the [Instructions for Windows](#windows-instructions) before continuing

-First `quelpa` needs to be bootstrapped.
-This means MELPA's `package-build` has to be installed first, then `quelpa` itself.
+First `quelpa` needs to be installed.
+You can install `quelpa` either from MELPA (see https://github.com/melpa/melpa#usage for setup):

-To bootstrap `quelpa` use this code snippet:
+    M-x package-install RET quelpa RET

+or if you are not using MELPA:

 ```cl
 (package-initialize)